-Three meetings were held by the Remuneration Committee during the year.
+One meeting was held by the Remuneration Committee during the year.
 Attendance of the members is set out below:

-Number of meeting(s)
+Number of meeting(s) attended/eligible to attend

-Members of Remuneration Committee attended/eligible to attend
+Members of Remuneration Committee

-Mr. Wong Man Chung, Francis (Chairman) 3/3
+Mr. Wong Man Chung, Francis (Chairman) 1/1

-Mr. Kenneth Lau 3/3
+Mr. Kenneth Lau 1/1

-Mr. To Chun Wai 3/3
+Mr. To Chun Wai 1/1

 The Remuneration Committee has written terms of reference explaining its role and authority delegated to it by the Board.
-The terms of reference of the Remuneration Committee were revised on 20 January 2023 and they are available on the websites of the Company and HKEXnews.
+The terms of reference of the Remuneration Committee are available on the websites of the Company and HKEXnews.